 Shrimp Festival 2018 – Oostduinkerke, Belgium – Last weekend of June

-The people of Oosduinkerke in Belgium have caught shrimp on horseback for over 500 years – and it’s the only place in the world where the method is still practised.
+The people of Oostduinkerke in Belgium have caught shrimp on horseback for over 500 years – and it’s the only place in the world where the method is still practised.
 In 2013, it was added to the Representative List of the UNESCO Intangible Cultural Heritage of Humanity.
 The local community spends months preparing floats and performances for the two-day Shrimp Festival each summer, when the produce is at its peak.
-As well as sampling some of the freshest seafood you could dream of, the fishermen also pass on their skills to both children and adults during the event.
+As well as sampling some of the freshest seafood you could dream of, the fishermen also pass on their skills to both children and adults during the event, making it a fully interactive example of food festivals in Europe.

 Oyster Festival 2018 – Galway, Ireland – Last weekend of September

 Love them or hate them, you’re bound to fall for the madcap celebrations of Weimar’s Onion Festival.
 For over 350 years, this city in central Germany has come together with songs, gifts and contests celebrating the underrated ingredient that lends itself to most every cuisine around the world.
-Sample the best and the bravest concoctions of onions in all forms – from caramelised to sautéed to munched raw – you’re sure to see it all.
-Locals also compete to be titled “Queen of the Onion” – and are awarded with a literal onion crown to go with the honour.
+Sample the best and the bravest concoctions of onions in all forms – from caramelised and sautéed to munched raw – you’re sure to see it all.
+Locals also compete to be titled “Queen of the Onion” – and are awarded with a literal onion crown to go with the honour – perhaps one of the strangest food festivals in Europe!

 Chestnut Festivals 2018 – Ardèche, France – 7 Oct-11 Nov